docb/dbRackSequencer/README.md

 can be manually selected, otherwise a connected address input will disable manual stepping.
 - A click on the copy button will make a copy of the gate values.
 - After selecting a new step it can be pasted there.
+- The + button inserts an empty pattern i.e. moves the following patterns one to the right.
+The last pattern is removed.
+- The - button removes the current pattern by moving all following patterns one to the left.
 - On randomize the density setting in the menu is taken to randomize the selected pattern (only).

 Some use cases of the module: